choderalab/wetlab-protocols/glycerol-stocks/glycerol-stocks.md

 #### Day 2
 * Check the culture for growth (it should be cloudy)
 * Add 500uL 50% glycerol and 500uL overnight culture to a cryovial tube
 * Check that the stock is well mixed and uniform.
-There hsould be no layers in the tube.
+There should be no layers in the tube.
 * Freeze in liquid nitrogen and store in the -80°C fridge